wiinan/wiinan/README.md

         👀 I’m interested in all areas of programming and technology.
       </li>
       <li>
-        🌱 I’m currently learning all areas of programmation in Javascript, Node and React.
+        🌱 I’m currently learning all areas of programmation in Javascript, NodeJS, React, Angular and others ORMs.
       </li>
       <li>
         💞️ In my spare time, i always look for other areas of technology, and i've been studying the audiovisual area a lot.
       </li>
       <li>
-        📫 Contact me with email: wiinan2011@gmail.com or phone number +55 081 987495496.
+        📫 Contact me with email: wiinan2011@gmail.com.
       </li>
     </ul>
   </td>